Compactly-supported nonstationary kernels for computing exact Gaussian processes on big data: Prior mean and kernel for daily maximum temperature data

 \subsection{Spatio-temporal modeling}

 \textbf{Prior mean function in space and time.} In light of the fact that we are modeling high-dimensional space-time data and our kernel can discover and capitalize upon sparsity, it is to our benefit to propose a prior mean function that explains as much of the known spatial and temporal structure in the data as possible.
 The most prominent structure in a data set involving temperature is the annual cycle, wherein daily maximum temperatures in the Northern Hemisphere are generally lowest in the winter and highest in the summer.
-As in Section~\ref{sec:spatmod}, there is an underlying geospatial climatology to measurements of temperature including an implicit zonal structure wherein spatial locations farther from the equator are generally cooler, a strong influence from orographic variability, and the influence of coastlines.
+Also, there is an underlying geospatial climatology to measurements of \newTxt{daily maximum} temperature including an implicit zonal structure wherein spatial locations farther from the equator are generally cooler, a strong influence from orographic variability, and the influence of coastlines.
+Specifically, we expect (1) inverse relationships between temperature and elevation (via so-called ``lapse-rate'' theory); and (2) direct relationships between temperature and distance to coastlines.
+Elevation is obtained from the 800m digital elevation map used to generate the PRISM data product; slope and aspect are calculated using the \texttt{raster} package for \textbf{R} \citep{R_raster}.
+The distance-to-coast (km) variable is calculated by \citet{dist2coast} at a global grid of $1/16^\circ$ using the Generic Mapping Tools package \citep{wessel1998new} (note that this variable only calculates distances to ocean coastlines and not, e.g, other landlocked bodies of water).
 To account for each of these features, we propose the following prior mean function for each $\bfx = (\bfs,t) \in \mathcal{X} = \mathcal{S} \times \mathcal{T}$:

 Here, the $v_j(\cdot)$ are natural cubic splines that map day $t$ to its Julian day to model the seasonal cycle, i.e.,

 (swapping in 366 for 365 in leap years).
 Using sine- and cosine-based splines allows us to flexibly model the seasonal cycle such that the cycle in continuous in $t$; even a relatively low-dimensional representation (i.e., $J\approx 6$) explains roughly 75\% of the variability in the daily data.
 Each of these cubic splines in time are assigned a spatially-varying coefficient, $\{ \alpha_j(\cdot): j = 0, \dots, J \}$, which we model using thin plate splines in the geographic coordinates, elevation, and distance-to-coast: